-The JSIGN4 Security Target, Revision F, 17 February 2022 [ST] is included here by reference.
+The Rambus PKE4 Core version 4.1 Security Target, Revision 0.1o, 04 December 2023 [ST] is included here by reference.

 Please note that, to satisfy the need for publication, a public version [ST-lite] has been created and verified according to [ST-SAN].